 Scientific explanation: Have you ever looked at the Moon when it’s shallow in the sky?
 It has that reddish-orange color, and it seems so much bigger.
 The color is a natural effect caused by the Earth’s atmosphere.
 The light has to pass through more air near the horizon, and air scatters away the blue half of the spectrum.
 The same thing happens with the sun at sunrise and sunset.
 But the hugeness of the Moon is a complete illusion.

 It’s called the “Moon Illusion,” which has fascinated humans for a long time.
 The moon looks more prominent on the horizon, farther away.
 The human brain changes the sizes of things to add extra contrast.
-Ebbinghaus’s illusion state that brains are used to objects moving towards the horizon, becoming smaller clouds.
+Ebbinghaus’s illusion states that brains are used to objects moving toward the horizon, becoming smaller clouds.
 So when our brain sees the moon at the horizon appearing the same size as our retina, it compensates for perspective and assumes it.

 The clouds above us look bigger than the clouds on the horizon because they are closer to us, while the moon’s size stays the same.
 We judge the size of objects differently based on their background.
 It is known as the Ponzo illusion.
 When something looks further away, then it appears larger to us.
-Therefore our brain makes us believe that the moon must be bigger on the horizon than high in the sky.
+Therefore, our brain makes us believe that the moon must be bigger on the horizon than high in the sky.

 Why does the moon change size?